LEARNING AT THE MUSEUM

 - Description/Imagination: Students work with one image in the galleries or Study Storage.
 With a partner, they write down a basic description of the work, including colors, forms, subject matter, etc. Afterward, they write down what they think the image is about.
 When each group has finished, they present their descriptions and thoughts to the class.
 A great way to develop close-looking skills, vocabulary, comfort in speaking to a partner and large group, and the use of subjunctive in order to express an idea or opinion.

 - Mini-presentations: In advance of the class visit, the instructor collaborates with academic program staff to create a list of works from the museum that relate to the course topic.
 The instructor presents the list to the students, who each select a work of art to research.
 For the museum visit, whether in Study Storage or the gallery, students give a mini-presentation to the class on their artwork.
 Excellent for developing writing and oral presentation skills, and for learning more about the target culture.

-Only a small portion of the museum’s permanent collection is on view at any time, so a variety of tools are available to help you explore the Nasher’s artworks, whether currently on view or in storage.
+Only a small portion of the museum’s permanent collection is on view at any time, so a variety of tools are available to help you explore the Nasher Museum’s works of art, whether currently on view or in storage.

-Information about artworks in a range of media, styles, periods and cultures can be found at our new website promoting visual literacy How Do You Look?
+Guides for thinking about artworks and objects in a range of media, styles, periods and cultures can be found at How Do You Look?, our website promoting visual literacy.

 The Nasher Museum’s Study Storage offers faculty and students up-close experience with works of art not currently on view in the exhibition pavilions.
 Facilities include works on paper with more than 3,000 prints and drawings; painting storage with works from the Renaissance to the present; and object storage with Greek and Roman pottery and glass, Ancient American ceramics and African and European Medieval and Renaissance sculpture and artifacts.